 The Moorefields property was divided into five sections in 1847 in accordance with the terms of Justice Moore’s will.
 The segment containing the house — bordered by Rocky Run to the east, Seven Mile Creek to the northwest, and Gray’s Creek to the west — stayed longest in the family, ultimately purchased in 1913 by Thomas and Louise Webb.
 Six years later they sold the property to Ada and June Ray.

 The Rays sold their 157 acres on May 14, 1949 to Edward Thayer Draper-Savage.
-The new owner was a noted artist and UNC French professor who translated for French pilots training at Chapel Hill during World War II.
+The new owner was a noted artist and UNC French instructor who translated for French pilots training at Chapel Hill’s Horace Williams Airport during World War II.

 Draper-Savage came upon Moorefields while looking for a place in the country where he might build a cinderblock studio in which to do sculpture and painting.
 Only after purchasing Moorefields did Draper-Savage, a Wilmington native, discover he was related by marriage to the Moores.

-Draper-Savage, who lived in Paris during the 1920s and early 1930s, removed most of the farm buildings at Moorefields and laid out formal gardens in the French style.
+Draper-Savage, who drove a U.S. army ambulance in Europe in World War I, stayed on to live in Paris during the 1920s and early 1930s, Upon acquiring Moorefields he removed most of the farm buildings and laid out formal gardens in the French style.
 Included are a quarter-mile of privet hedges interspersed with junipers and flower beds.
-Draper-Savage also extensively restored and preserved the house, and for his efforts in 1960 was awarded the prestigious Cannon Cup by the North Carolina Society for the Preservation of Antiquities.
+Draper-Savage also extensively restored and preserved the house, and for his efforts in 1960 was awarded the prestigious Cannon Cup by the North Carolina Society for the Preservation of Antiquities, precursor of Preservation North Carolina.

 The Historic American Building Survey described Moorefields, one of the North Carolina’s earliest surviving examples of Federal style architecture, as “an elegant small rural manor house” and its uncommon, colonial Chinese Chippendale staircase the “most spectacular feature.”
 Reflecting the building’s historical and architectural significance, Moorefields was among the first North Carolina homes placed in the National Register of Historic Places in April 1972.

-The most notable alteration to the structure — essentially a high central core with flanking right-angle wings — was the enclosure of the porch connecting the wings on the north side.
+The most notable alteration to the structure — essentially a high central core with flanking right-angle wings divided into two rooms on each side — was the enclosure of the porch connecting the wings on the north side where an old roadway once lay.
 A canopy was added over the entrance.
 Draper-Savage also restored the shed roof to the front porch, then removed the front stairs.
 They were later restored.

 The parlor with its 14-foot ceiling was originally used for meals, the smaller rooms in the wings as bedrooms.
 Each corner post of the parlor, or Great Hall, is comprised of a single tree trunk.
 Most flooring in the house is the original heart-pine.
 The moldings, weatherboards, visible mantels and the western chimney are also original.
 Hand-hewn pegs and hand-wrought, rosehead nails were used in the construction.

-Draper-Savage died on February 15, 1978 and is buried west of the house flanked by his cats.
+Draper-Savage died in the house on February 15, 1978 and is buried immediately to the west flanked by his cats.
+Each cat lies in a hand-made, velvet-lined coffin beneath marble markers Draper-Savage designed and executed.
 Upon his death the house and remaining acreage were conveyed to the Effie Draper Savage-Nellie Draper Dick Foundation for the Preservation of Moorefields.
 Named after Draper-Savage’s mother and her sister, the foundation was dedicated to maintaining the house and 70 acres of manicured grounds, woodlands and pasture in perpetuity.
 The property is now owned by the Friends of Moorefields, a 501(c)(3) non-profit which continues to carry out this vision.

 All furnishings in the house, including a remarkable collection of 19th century portraits of ancestors from Connecticut and Massachusetts, belonged to Draper-Savage.
 Among those depicted from life is Sukey Vickery, whose novel “Edith Hamilton,” published in 1803, was among the earliest examples of realistic American fiction written by a woman.
 She sat for her portrait in 1804.

-The house was extensively renovated in 1982, with facilities added on the second story to accommodate a caretaker.
-More recently the roof, heating and cooling systems, front porch stairs, eaves, and electrical wiring were replaced through gifts and grants from individuals, businesses, and corporations.
+The house was extensively renovated in 1982, with facilities added on the second story to accommodate a caretaker or renter.
+More recently the roof, heating and cooling systems, front porch and front stairs, eaves, and electrical wiring were replaced through gifts and grants from individuals, businesses, and corporations, as well as income from special events.
 The house also was repainted inside and out and asbestos removed from pipes and the boiler beneath the house.